Site icon The Rural Think Tank

 In many communities, relationship maps are now partly local and partly digital.
 Teenagers and young adults may still live in a small town, but their daily social world can stretch far beyond county lines through Instagram, TikTok, group chats, gaming platforms, YouTube, Discord communities, and other online spaces.

+If churches want to reach people where they are, they have to account for that reality.
 Otherwise, they may end up trying to share the gospel in an empty room while the real conversation is happening somewhere else.

 What is a digital relationship map?